 Applied to Round Betting

-If the favourite was backed to win in the round quoted in The SharpBetting Line, a simple flat stake strategy of £10 per fight would have resulted in a profit of £510 after the first 32 contests.
+If the favourite was backed to win in the round quoted in The SharpBetting Line, a simple flat stake strategy of £10 per fight would have resulted in the Profit/Loss shown in green on this graph.

 - Exp.
 Wins = Total expected winning bets based on the probabilities of the sportsbooks' round-betting odds for each outcome in The SharpBetting Line.